nazimnnazar/API-Weather_Detector/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-CuteWeather is a beautiful weather app build in Jetpack Compose
+CuteWeather is a beautiful weather app build in Django

 - Easy to use, single screen display all content
 - Various weather effects with cute animation including sunny, rainy, snowy, etc